 I made many friends in particular my old contemporary from way back at Moorlands School, Ian Adams; also two Welsh students Brian Davies (GP in Wales) and Owen Thomas (GP near London) and a Londoner Ted Langworth (varied carrier died early).
 During the clinical course we went on holiday to the South of France in John Clarke’s father’s estate car.
 This proved to be a very “adventurous” trip. (photo).

 The course was interesting and comprised lectures, clinical ward and outpatient teaching.
-It was exciting to at last be spending more time in the Infirmary.
+It was exciting to at last be spending more time in the General Infirmary.

-Unfortunately some of the senior consultants delegated their ward teaching to the RMO (Resident Medical Officer) or their registrar; however, they were more likely to attend their outpatient clinics.
-Sitting at a desk they would see a patient in the front of the room and the students would sit in rows of chairs opposite to the consultant and patient.
+Unfortunately, some of the senior consultants delegated their ward teaching to the RMO (Resident Medical Officer) or their registrar; however, they were more likely to attend their outpatient clinics.
+Sitting at a desk they would see a patient in the front of the large consulting room.
+The students would sit in rows of chairs opposite to the consultant and patient.

 Some consultants put on an almost theatrical performance.
-For example Dr Hugh Garland (1903-1967) (photo).
+For example Dr Hugh Garland (1903-1967).
 The consultant neurologist’s clinic was very popular as he had a routine method of history taking and examination which was good for students.
-Also he was having an affair with the current very attractive lady Resident Medical Officer.
-Also he would only ask female students to come out to exam the patients in the clinic.
+Also, he was having an affair with the current very attractive lady Resident Medical Officer!
+Also he would only ask female students to come out to examine the patients in the clinic.
 This was all good fun but on the downside he would demonstrate physical signs on some unfortunate patients and treat them with little respect.
-For example in patients referred to him as having possible hysterical symptoms after injuries complaining of loss of sensation he would use various tricks to show they were malingering.
+For example, in patients referred to him as having possible hysterical symptoms after injuries complaining of loss of sensation he would use various tricks to show they were malingering.
 One I recall was to prick the hand in a circle and suggest that where it was numb.
-Very clever but not a very nice man.